currinjs/CurrinJS/aio/content/guide/dependency-injection.md

-A service is nothing more than a class in Angular.
+A service is nothing more than a class in Currin.
-It remains nothing more than a class until you register it with an Angular injector.
+It remains nothing more than a class until you register it with an Currin injector.

 <div id='bootstrap'>